whitneyburton/portfolios/students/1603/kris-sparks/20160428-kris-sparks-m1.markdown

 ## Individual

+##### A: End-of-Module Assessment
+1: Student earned two or more scores below "3" on the assessment (did not have an assessment).
+##### B: Individual Work & Projects
+2: Student demonstrates some lack of engagement or growth in their individual skill or project outcomes without a clear upward trend.
+##### C: Group Work & Projects
+3: Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.
+##### D: Community Participation
+3: Student participates in required activities and does at least one or two above-and-beyond supports of the community.
+##### E: Peer & Instructor Feedback
+2: Student gives meaningful impact to peers as well as being aware of themes in the feedback they receive.

 ### Areas of Emphasis

 I set out to learn the basics of programming, how to approach building a program, TTD and OOP.
 I set out to understand and improve work flow using terminal, text editor and Git.